 In Oates’ story, from the moment Arnold Friend sets an unsteady boot on the dusty ground, Connie senses something disturbingly false about him.
 But for me, one of the most intriguing details about Schmid was that teens did not see him as an imposter but rather as a friend—a hero, even.
 In my novel the main character, Caroline, starts out with love and trust built on false impressions, and only slowly realizes the hard truth.
 In some sense, Oates and I took opposite paths toward unveiling the monster behind the mask.
 But I never truly saw Schmid as a monster—a flawed person capable of evil acts yes—but still irrevocably human.

-I love Oates’ story even more after reading it again, and sometimes I wonder if I’d re-read it earlier whether I would have taken my novel in a different direction, or seen the case differently.
+I love Oates’ story even more after reading it again, and sometimes I wonder if I’d re-read it earlier whether I would have taken my novel in a different direction.
 I don’t think so.
 Ultimately a true crime acts like a sort of black mirror in which writers can sift through the facts to find the story they want to tell.
 To the benefit of readers everywhere, those stories are infinitely variable.